ragutislt/newsfocused/admin-site/README.md

     * Any other settings that will be implemented in the future
 * 'Register New User' button, which will open a page to register a new user.
 Very similar to the details one except modifiable

+* ?
+Should we implement who created the user? (i.e. which admin, or 'client' if it was done by the user themselves)

 # Documentation